sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 -------------------
 In order to create a product with a variation (a jersey in our example), we will have to repeat the same steps as explained in the previous chapter, in the "Configuration files" part.
 For the purpose of this exemple, we will use ``Jersey`` as entity name and ``sonata.ecommerce_demo.product.jersey`` as service name.

-Once you've completed the whole process, we will now learn how to add variable fields.
+Once you've completed the whole process, we will learn how to add variable fields.
 In our case, it will be the size.
 To do so, add the "size" property in the entity (``src/Application/Sonata/ProductBundle/Entity/Jersey.php``)
 ::

     /**